RikuVan/Lounasjuna/README.md

 #### TODOS:
   1. Create a action(s) to show and dismiss flash notifications, for example when a restaurant is saved, when a user logs out etc.
-  2. Create the reducer with a least two cases
+  2. Create the reducer with a least two cases.
   3. Hook up the ready component and state into the main view.
-Make sure it gets the props it needs somehow
+Make sure it gets the props it needs somehow.

 ### Deployment